lwalma/thesis-guide-pilot/book/4a-read.md

 “How to Read a Scholarly Article” by PittCClibrary is licensed CC-BY

 ### Note-taking
-As you go through the text and read, make sure you take notes.
+As you go through the text and close read, make sure you take notes.
 If you don't, you may lose a lot of time finding back certain quotes or information later in your project.

-1. Include citation of the source when notetaking, or take notes on the article itself
+1. Include citation of the source when note-taking, or take notes on the article itself

-2. Ask yourself questions while reading to promote active reading:
+2. Ask yourself the following questions while reading to promote active reading:
-Questions you can ask yourself while reading:
-- How does the author know this and does he give any scientific evidence?
+- How does the author know this and do they give any scientific evidence?
 - How does this compare to other things I have read or know?
+- Are there certain things, such as terms, concepts or arguments, that I do not understand yet?
+Make a note of this so you can come back to it.
 - Do I understand the methodology, reasoning and evidence?
 - Are the results, methods and conclusions consistent with each other?
 - Does the author correctly explain any surprising results?